Fidget-Spinner/Fidget-Spinner.github.io/_posts/2025-12-24-no-longer-sorry.md

 with prior Visual Studio versions.

 This is now listed in the What's New for 3.15 notes:
 > Builds using Visual Studio 2026 (MSVC 18) may now use the new tail-calling interpreter.
-Results on an early experimental MSVC compiler reported roughly 15% speedup on the geometric mean of pyperformance on Windows x86-64 over the switch-case interpreter.
-We have observed speedups ranging from 15% for large pure-Python libraries to 40% for long-running small pure-Python scripts on Windows.
+Results on Visual Studio 18.1.1 report between 15-20% speedup on the geometric mean of pyperformance on Windows x86-64 over the switch-case interpreter on an AMD Ryzen 7 5800X.
+We have observed speedups ranging from 14% for large pure-Python libraries to 40% for long-running small pure-Python scripts on Windows.
+This was made possible by a new feature introduced in MSVC 18.
 (Contributed by Chris Eibl, Ken Jin, and Brandt Bucher in gh-143068.
 Special thanks to the MSVC team including Hulon Jenkins.)

 This is the [documentation for [[msvc::musttail]]](https://learn.microsoft.com/en-us/cpp/cpp/attributes?view=msvc-170#msvcmusttail).